abstra-app/template-inventory-management-system/README.md

 # Inventory Management System

 This project includes an inventory management system implemented with Abstra and Python scripts.
 The system's capabilities include adding, updating, and deleting inventory items, processing expenses, and managing equipment loans.
-The system integrates with ClickSign for document signing and makes use of a custom `google_utils` module for uploading data to Google Drive.
+The system integrates with Docusign for document signing and makes use of a custom `google_utils` module for uploading data to Google Drive.

 ## Initial Configuration